 There are countless academic opportunities through the Hand Surgery Fellowship.
 We have a thriving production of publications, in addition to engaged faculty and staff who are at the top of their field.
 Our fellowship encourages learning from the global field of hand surgery.
 We provide research training for surgeons and physicians from around the world, and we offer two lectureships to hear from experts in the field of hand surgery.

-Fellows will participate in a full 5-day Microsurgery Training Course early in their fellowship year.
-Led by Dr. Kagan Ozer, this course is conducted in live animal models with hands-on teaching provided by highly trained instructors in a state-of-the art training facility.
-In addition to the Basic course, more Advanced Microsurgery Training options are available in select cases.
+Fellows will participate in a Microsurgery Training Course early in their fellowship year.
+Led by Dr. Wen-Xiang Zhang, this course is conducted in live animal models with hands-on teaching provided by highly trained instructors in a state-of-the art training facility.

 Additional practice in microsurgical technique is possible at the University of Michigan Clinical Simulation Center (UMCSC).
 This Center is certified as a Level 1 Training Center by the American College of Surgeons.
 At this Center, a fully functioning operating microscope and a variety of realistic non-animal models are available for our trainees to practice their techniques with vessel anastomosis and nerve coaptation.